siddhanth98/Meraki-Coding-Project/README.md

 - The project utilizes Java 11, PostGreSQL 12.2 and the SBT build tool to manage the project's dependencies.

-- So a version of the PostGreSQL server and other utilities, along with the SBT toolkit need to be installed in the target system.
+- So a version (>= 12.2) of the PostGreSQL server and other utilities, along with the SBT toolkit need to be installed in the target system.

+- After installation, configure a database by using a command line tool like psql, using the following command: `CREATE DATABASE databaseName;`

-- After installing, configure a database and edit the following in the `src/main/resources/application.conf` file:
+- Edit the following in the `src/main/resources/application.conf` file:

     - `conf.DB.USER`: Set this to a custom user name if required.
-Default user is postgres.
+Default user is "postgres".
-    - `conf.DB.PWD`: Set this to the configured password of the current user (This property will removed in the future)
+    - `conf.DB.PWD`: Set this to the configured password of the current user (This property will be removed in the future to make the service more secure)
     - `conf.DB.HOST`: Set this to the name of the host in which the database server will run.
 Default name is localhost.
     - `conf.DB.NAME`: Set this to the name of the  database which was configured earlier.
     - `conf.DB.TABLE.NAME`: Set this to the desired name of the device data table.